 Establish a presence in your community.

 Provide local jobs.

 2. Structure loans based on the cash flow of the borrower, not the collateral.
 Many local businesses – while successful – lack hard collateral.
-The SBA 7(a) program will allow a lender to make a loan based upon the repayment ability of the borrower, irrespective of the amount and type of collateral they have.
+SBA programs allow a lender to make a loan based upon the repayment ability of the borrower, irrespective of the amount and type of collateral they have.
 The government guarantee “stands in” for the collateral.

 3. Extend the term of the loan to enable stronger cash flow and increase the financial stability of the borrower.
-Cash flow is king for small businesses.
-Extended terms reduce the loan payment and allow the business to build cash, increasing its financial strength.
+Cash is king for small businesses.
+The longer loan terms available through the SBA lower monthly payments and allow the business to build cash, increasing its financial strength.